Fir Grove

 The Modern Era

 As with many farms, there were business side-lines.
-Until recently, the farm workshop still contained a jig which was used to make traditional wooden (“five bar”) farm gates.
-One of the fields includes an old gravel quarry whose contents were once used to repair Wreningham’s roads.
+Until recently, the farm workshop still contained a jig which was used to make traditional wooden (‘five bar’) farm gates.
+One of the fields includes an old gravel quarry the contents of which were once used to repair Wreningham’s roads.

-Starting in the late 1900s, about 70 acres of the farm was planted as woodland under a national scheme usuing native trees.
+Starting in the late 1900s, about 70 acres of the farm were planted as woodland under a national scheme using native trees.
 Master-minded by Dennis Arthur Long – and known as “Long’s Wood“, it represents an investment for the future.